 Throughout the course of IVF treatment, some patients create more embryos (fertilised eggs) than they need.
 These additional embryos can be cryopreserved (frozen) to be transferred later, but sometimes, they are not used by the patient.

-Embryo donations are required by women and couples for many reasons, including:
+Embryo donations are required by individuals and couples for many reasons, including:

-Donated embryos can help women and couples achieve their dream of parenthood.
+Donated embryos can help individuals and couples achieve their dream of parenthood.

 Healthy individuals of all backgrounds can donate their embryos if they meet the following criteria: